 There are few things that one person can do to another that is more violating than rape.
-It is an act of power, an act of selfishness, and an act of degradation.
+It is an act of power, selfishness, and an act of degradation.
 Violation is a film about such an act—a moment when a man sees a woman and takes what he wants.
 The result is a visceral and uncomfortable watch that sees a woman go to extremes to take her revenge.

 Sims-Fewer and co-director Dusty Mancinelli tell this story out of sequence.
 Miriam’s story jumps back and forth enough that you might lose track if you aren’t paying attention, but in such a way that the film will repeatedly punch you in the gut if you are.
-The first timeline follows the day that leads up to the assault as well as the day after.
+The first timeline follows the day that leads up to the assault and the day after.
 The other follows Miriam a year later, having invited Dylan to the cabin under the pretence of a romantic liaison.

 Violation is streaming as part of the Victoria Film Festival for residents of British Columbia through February 14th.

 Like this?
-Please consider supporting me via Patreon, Ko-Fi, or PayPal (or click on an ad)!
+Please consider supporting us via Patreon or Ko-Fi!